 Yes.
-The AirStrip ONE solution is cleared by the U.S. Food and Drug Administration (FDA) to be marketed in the United States.
-AirStrip ONE is also CE Marked to market its mobile patient monitoring platform in the European Community and other international territories, demonstrating that it conforms to international quality benchmarks for medical devices, including ISO standards.
+AirStrip ONE medical devices are cleared by the U.S. Food and Drug Administration (FDA) to be marketed in the United States.
+AirStrip ONE medical devices are also CE Marked to market its mobile patient monitoring platform in the European Community and other international territories, demonstrating that it conforms to international requirements, including ISO standards.

 The current list of supported devices is accessible on the Supported Devices page.